demoran23/Exacting/README.md

 Exacting is a mod for Slay The Spire, inspired by the mechanics of NEOVERSE.

-Blocking an opponent's attack exactly will stun your opponent.
+Blocking an opponent's attack exactly will debuff your opponent.

-Taking an opponent to exactly 0 hp will yield a benefit.
+Taking an opponent to exactly 0 hp will yield a reward.

 # Building